 Here, at The Queer Art Collective, we put queer artists at the forefront and refuse to have their true stories silenced.
 It's our mission to breakdown heteronormative art culture and create a space that doesn't tokenize sexuality for means of "diversity".
 Queerness is not a performance to be commercialized and capitalized upon.

 Taylor, the founder of this organization, has a wild passion for art and has dreamt of starting a gallery for years.
-The concept for this project is rooted in her desire to provide a safe space for an open and honest representation of queerness.
+The this is a passion project that's rooted in her desire to provide an open and honest representation of queerness.

 Learn more about our team below.

-Veronica is a New England native, born and raised in Massachusetts.
-She got her bachelor's degree in Chemical Engineering from UMass Amherst before setting out to travel the country.
-For years, she worked for non-profit activist organizations and she brings that spirit of bold action solidarity to the gallery.
+Veronica was born and raised in Massachusetts, where she got her bachelor's degree in Chemical Engineering from the University of Massachusetts Amherst before she set out to travel the country.
+For years she's worked for non-profit activist organizations and she brings that spirit of bold action solidarity to the gallery.
 Her time organizing and working with artists on campaigns instilled a belief in the power of art and community.

-Finnegan is a Seattle native.
-He got his degree in Finance from the Internet before setting out to travel the country.
-For years he's worked tirelessly, but fruitlessly, to teach his brother Beauregard about taxes.
+Finnegan is Washington born, but he got his degree in Finance from the Internet before setting out to travel the country.
+For years he's worked fruitlessly to teach his brother Beauregard about taxes.
 He now brings that relentless and stubborn spirit to the gallery.
 His hobbies include running about and chasing red dots to help keep his skills sharp and laser focused.